ludo237/vurex/README.md

-# VueRex
+# Vurex

+> Vue+Forex

-Vue component to track, calculate and analyze foreign exchange rates.
+Vurex is a simple component to track, calculate and analyze foreign exchange rates.

-Base on free api from https://exchangeratesapi.io/
+Base on free api from [ExchangeAPI](https://exchangeratesapi.io/)